topleft/express-error-handling/Readme.md

 ```

 ### Conclusions
-  - Runtime errors do not log themselves
+  - Runtime errors do not log themselves, an application must explicitly log errors in order to have access to error details
   - Handle all errors that will be reported to the API consumer in the middleware
   - If you have access to the route's `next` function, call `next(error)`
   - Otherwise, `throw` the error
-  - Return `next` in routes when handling an error, otherwise the remaining logic below the `next` call will execute
+  - Return `next` calls in routes when handling an error, otherwise the remaining logic below the `next` call will execute